Eight fragments from letters by Vincent van Gogh for baritone and string quartet (op. 84, 1985)

 V.

-Even if I am often in turmoil, there is still a calm and pure harmony and music within me.
+Though I am often in turmoil, there's still deep in me, despite this, a peacefulness and purest harmony and music.

 VI.

-Many a man has a great fire in his soul, but no one ever comes to warm himself by it; and the passers-by only see a little smoke above the chimney and go their way.
+A man may have a great fire in his soul, but no-one ever comes stopping there to warm himself; and the passers-by will only see a whisper of smoke drifting upwards from the chimney and then they will continue along their way.

 VII.

-A man who does not feel small, who does not realise that he is a speck of dust, how wrong he is at heart..."
+A man who does not feel small, who does not grasp that he's a grain of dust, makes a fundamental error.

 VIII.